-The scope and sequence chosen must be consistent with the GPCs presented in the decodable readers used by the school to support early reading instruction.
+The scope and sequence chosen must be consistent with the GPCs presented in at least one set of the decodable readers used by the school to support early reading instruction.
 It is important that a whole school approach is used so that the language for learning is consistent across the classes and grades.

-Using a set sequence does not mean that alternative spellings are ignored.
-Children will quickly become aware that there are spellings that differ to the simple code.
-Their own names are often the most obvious example of this (eg. Thomas, Phillip, Charlotte).
+Using a set sequence of GPCs does not mean that alternative spellings are ignored.
+Children quickly become aware that there are spellings that differ to the simple code.
+Their own names are often the most obvious example of this (eg., Thomas, Phillip, Charlotte).
 This can be acknowledged and discussed using a grapheme-phoneme chart.
 A sequence simply facilitates learning of the alphabetic principle and ensures that all GPCs are learnt by all children.

 Grapheme-phoneme charts are an important reference tool for beginning readers and should be accessible in the classroom and used consistently across the whole school.
-They must also be consistent with the scope and sequence used in your school.
-There are a variety of these available for free online.
+There are a variety of these available for free online, including from Phonics International.